Non-association and place restriction orders

 -

-non-association and/or place restriction orders may only be imposed on sentencing for any offence that carries a maximum penalty of six months’ imprisonment or greater or to an aggregate sentence of imprisonment in respect of two or more offences any one of which is an offence to which s 17A applies: s 17A(1)
+orders may only be imposed in respect of an offence with a maximum penalty of six months imprisonment or more, or for an aggregate sentence of imprisonment in respect of two or more offences any one of which is an offence to which s 17A applies: s 17A(1);

 -

-an order may not be made where the only other penalty imposed on an offender is under s 10 Crimes (Sentencing Procedure) Act 1999 (dismissal of charges and discharge of an offender on a CRO (but note that a non-association or place restriction may be a condition of such an order)) or s 11 (deferral of sentencing for rehabilitation and other purposes): s 17A(4), and
+orders may not be made where the only other penalty imposed is under s 10 (dismissal of charge with or without conditional release order (unless as a condition of such an order) or intervention program), or s 11 (deferral of sentencing for rehabilitation and other purposes): s 17A(4); and

 -

-orders are made in addition to (not instead of) any other sanction imposed, and do not limit the availability of any other orders or restrictions that may be imposed under any other Act: s 17A(4).
+orders are made in addition to (not instead of) any other penalty imposed, and do not limit the availability of any other orders or restrictions that may be imposed under any other Act: s 17A(4), (6).

-The Local Court is not empowered to impose a non-association order and/or place a restriction order if the offender being dealt with is absent: s 25(1)(f) Crimes (Sentencing Procedure) Act 1999.
+Further, the Local Court must not impose a non-association and/or place restriction order if the offender is absent: s 25(1)(f).

-A non-association order prohibits the subject from associating with a specified person for a specified term, and may be in one of two forms:
+A non-association order (s 17A(2)(a)) prohibits the offender from associating with a specified person for a specified term, and may be in one of two forms:

 -